metaseed/metaGo/src/metaJump/README.md

     * if the target is at the begin of the word, the cursor will be set before target character, otherwise after it;
     * The 'word' is defined as a group of all alphanumeric or punctuation characters.

-> Note: <kbd>Enter</kbd> is also usable as location character, it means the end of line.
-You could press <kbd>Enter</kbd> any times to trigger the decorator-encoding for the line-end out side of current section(2 times) or document(3 times). (like a ripple)
 > commands that only navigate in the active editor are also provided: metaGo.gotoAfterActive, metaGo.gotoBeforeActive, metaGo.gotoSmartActive, you could assign shortcuts by yourself.